valencyprime/Relaxer-App/README.md

 # Relaxer-App
-A Breath-In, Hold and Breath-Out Exercise
+A Breath-In, Hold and Breath-Out Exercise App